WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-13-Think-like-a-tester-and-build-some-equality-and-comparison-checking-into-the-app.markdown

+This is the kind of testing approach where the person coming up with the test procedure has a big advantage if they are also able to change the product code.
+The key part is realizing the advantage even exists.

 It is common during testing that we work with complex data types.
 Maybe it is a user entry in an identity database.
 Maybe it is a transaction in a purchase/ordering system.
 Maybe it is a location